 In a Waldorf school, weekly school rhythm and the annual seasonal festivals of nature and humanity are celebrated in ways that help foster wonder, reverence and gratitude.
 Although this is not a comprehensive list of festivals and activities celebrated throughout the school year, here are some of the festivals important in our school life.

-On September 29, during harvest season, is Michaelmas day which starts the weeks of the season.
+On September 29, during harvest season, Michaelmas day starts the weeks of the season.
 In Celtic tradition, St. Michael represents the unconquered hero, fighting against evil and the powers of darkness.
 He is a model for valour and courage.

 Thou Michael, the Victorious

 Be thou at my back.

 Thou warrior of the king of All!

 The life forces of nature have drawn to a close; the fruits have ripened and have been harvested.
 The leaves have burned out in their blaze of colour and dropped to the ground.
 Gardens and yards are cleared out now and left to rest.
 This creates an opening for people to develop their inner soul life and the challenge is to awaken to the cultivation of the inner life.

 Martinmas, or Lantern Walk, tells the story of St. Martin who gave his cape to a poor beggar, and has inspired the tradition of an evening lantern walk and the sharing of lantern songs and food with the children of the younger classes and their parents on or after November 11.

 This is one of the most beautiful and memorable of the festivals that families of the Playschool and Kindergarten, and sometimes Grade 1 and 2, share at the beginning of Advent year.
 In a room lit by candles and smelling of evergreens, the children go one at a time through the spiral of evergreens to the center of the garden.
 Each child lights their candle and then places it somewhere on the pathway to light the way for the next child.
 It is a reminder of the journey inward each of us must make during the dark days ahead.